vectara/py-vectara-agentic/README.md

 #### VHC Eligibility

-When creating tools, you can control whether they participate in Vectara Hallucination Correction, by using the `vhc_eligible` parameter:
+When creating tools, you can control whether their output is eligible for Vectara Hallucination Correction, by using the `vhc_eligible` parameter:

 ```python
 # Tool that provides factual data - should participate in VHC